-The Group obtained loans from local commercial banks to finance its acquisition of transportation equipment.
-The loans are payable in monthly installments up to May 2023 with effective interests ranging from 7.70% per annum to 10.00% per annum.
-As at December 31, 2022, the Group's loan amounting to \$\text{P80,909}\$ was subsequently paid in 2023.
+In 2024, the Group obtained loans from a local commercial bank to finance its acquisition of transportation equipment.
+The loans are payable in monthly installments up to July 2027 with interest rates ranging from 7.70% to 13.63% per annum.
 Interest expense is disclosed in Note 14.